GSA/digitalgov.gov/content/events/2018/05/2018-05-16-get-know-virtual-student-federal-service.md

 ---
-slug: virtual-student-federal-service-submit-a-project-make-an-impact
+slug: get-know-virtual-student-federal-service
-title: 'Virtual Student Federal Service&#58; Submit a Project and Make an Impact'
+title: 'Get to Know the Virtual Student Federal Service'
 summary: 'Learn how U&#46;S&#46; college students working remotely can be virtual interns for you and your federal government teams through the Virtual Student Federal Service&#46;'
 featured_image:
   uid: